 Millcreek High School DOES NOT ALLOW any visitors to accompany students to class.
 Please make arrangements to visit with relatives and friends after school hours.
 All visitors must immediately check with the main office.
-It is District policy that there are to be NO visitors during school hours please make all arrangements for after school hours 2:35 p.m.

 CELL PHONES / ELECTRONIC DEVICES AND CONTACTING STUDENTS AT SCHOOL